ianh/owl/doc/grammar-reference.md

 rule-name = a | b | ...
 ```

-but keeps track of which choice was picked in the resulting parse tree.
+but keeps track of which choice was picked (and records the choice in the resulting parse tree).

 ## operators